 What we do

-We are an interdisciplinary research group focusing on principles of self-organization in neural systems, ranging from artificial neural networks to the hippocampus.
-By bringing together machine learning and computational neuroscience we explore ways of extracting representations from data that are useful for goal-directed learning, such as reinforcement learning.
+We are an interdisciplinary research group focusing on principles of self-organization in neural systems, ranging from artificial neural networks to the hippocampus/memory system.
+By bringing together machine learning and computational neuroscience we explore ways of extracting representations from data that are useful for goal-directed learning.